boltops-tools/kubes/docs/_docs/patterns/clock-web-worker.md

 title: Clock Web Worker Pattern
 ---

 A common pattern is to use the same code to run different types of processes like clock, web, worker.
-Kubes easily supports this pattern.
+Kubes is flexible enough to support this pattern.

 Note, often the clock process is also called a scheduler.